 They found 90 old teak logs; old clay pots, some pestles and a cannon barrel buried 2m below the ground.
 These are believed to remains of the old fort that was destroyed years ago.

 It is unclear what happened to the old relics.
 Whatever the case, construction continued and the new Khlong San district office is now completed.
 The cannon are on display in front of the completed district office.

 So if you like old forts, take a trip across the river and drop in at Fort Pong Patchamit.
 An old place like this deserves some attention.Map to Fort Pong Patchamit

 How to get there

-Take a Chao Phraya River boat from the Sathorn pier to N3 Si Phraya pier.
+Take a Chao Phraya River boat from the Sathorn Central Pier to N3 Si Phraya Pier.
 Walk out of the boat pier past the Royal Orchid Sheraton and go to the ferry pier on the other side of the hotel.

 Take a ferry to cross over to the Khlong San market that’s just next to the Millennium Hilton.
 Walk through the market to the main road, Charoen Nakhon Road and turn right.
 At the next junction, turn right again into Lat Ya Road.

 Or take the Green Line (Silom Line) to S7 Krung Thonburi the interchange with the Gold Line.
 Board the Gold Line at G1 Krung Thonburi and alight at G3 Khlong San.
 Take a walk to the fort which is about 300 m away.